intelagense/rwxrob/todo/README.md

 ## Eventually

+* Look into OStack for K8S cluster of pentesting containers
 * Need to add IRC disclaimer and warning to welcome video
 * Video Post-Modern Take on Unix Philosophy (command with actions)
 * Video about Bash vs Perl + Dash